England's first ever world angling champion, Coventry’s Billy Lane, was an easy choice for our series on the top ten greatest anglers.

-Even at the age of fifteen, Billy was competing with top club anglers on the Grand Union, Coventry and Oxford Canals at venues like Stoke Hammond, Aynho, Marston Doles and Knapton.
-He won five matches with Cox Street Angling Society aged just sixteen in the 1938-39 season.
-The canal roach pole had long since vanished in the Midlands and at the time most anglers fished a light twelve foot Spanish reed canal rod combined with a centrepin reel.
+Even at the age of 15 Billy was competing with top club anglers on the Grand Union, Coventry and Oxford Canals at venues like Stoke Hammond, Aynho, Marston Doles and Knapton.
+He won five matches with Cox Street Angling Society aged just 16 in the 1938-39 season.
+The canal roach pole had long since vanished in the Midlands and at the time most anglers fished a light 12-foot Spanish reed canal rod combined with a centrepin reel.

 As recognition of his potential talent the 1939-40 Coventry & District Angling Association Members book dedicated several pages to Billy Lane ‘Junior’.
-He received his first ‘cap’ for Coventry in the 1938 National Angling Championship on the Great Ouse at Harrold, their youngest ever competitor who finished fourth top weight in the team with 2-15-2.
+He received his first cap for Coventry in the 1938 National Angling Championship on the Great Ouse at Harrold and was their youngest ever competitor, finishing fourth top weight in the team with 2-15-2.

-It was no surprise that Billy would follow in the footsteps of his father Billy Lane Senior, who from 1936 ran a tackle shop in Much Park Street Coventry.
-After serving with the RAF during the war Billy returned to the sport he loved.
-It soon became clear that he and the Coventry were destined for success at the highest level.
+It was no surprise that Billy would follow in the footsteps of his father Billy Lane Senior, who from 1936 ran a tackle shop in Much Park Street, Coventry.
+After serving with the RAF during the war, Billy Junior returned to the sport he loved.
+It soon became clear that he and the Coventry team were destined for success at the highest level.

 A fine all-rounder, Billy graduated away from canals and fished nationwide on the finest match venues like the Witham, Welland, Nene, Trent and Great Ouse, achieving success on all of them.
 He won several silver Trentman badges in the Trent Angling Championships, plus a number of sought after Ouseman and Neneman badges.

 In his Coventry National Championship career, Billy was individually placed third (1956), fourth (1957 and 1961), sixth (1954) and tenth (1962) with an incredible four section wins.
-Add to that the Coventry team successes during the fifties and sixties when they had three Team Championship wins in 1956, 1958 and 1961.
-Coventry had 5 second places, a third, three fourth places plus a fifth and a sixth place in the space of 15 years.
+Add to that the Coventry team successes when they had three team championship wins in 1956, 1958 and 1961.
+Coventry had five second places, a third, three fourth places plus a fifth and a sixth place in the space of 15 years.

 The 1961 Trent National was a personal triumph for Billy.
 Suffice to say that he fished his famous 3AAA Trent trotter in a swim so shallow the stewards had to keep digging holes in the shingle for his keep net.
 As Billy said: